Janzert/halite_ranking/rating-report.md

 Skill distribution
 ==================

 An aspect of player skills that may not be immediately obvious is how the difference in skill from one player to the next varies through the rankings.
 The skill differences at the extremes, the very top and very bottom players, are fairly large.
 But much of the middle ranks are very close in skill.
 This can be seen looking at the prediction error differences for specific groups of players.
-Here using trueskill with default settings trained on the full training subset above.
+Here using Trueskill with default settings trained on the full training subset above.
 Only predictions that involve at least one player in the group are used.

 | Players | Test error |
 |---------|-----------:|